danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH7.md

   - Provides a simple way to fit non-linear data
 - Step Functions
   - Cuts a predictor K into many pieces making a quantitative variable a qualitative variable

+### NOTES FROM VIDEO

+Create new variables as TRANSFORMATIONS of the original variables

+EX: x1 = x, x2 = x^2, x3 = x^3

+POINTWISE: showing at any given POINT what the standard error is (NOT Global Confidence Bands)

+pointwise-variances

+#### STEP FUNCTIONS

+Another way of fitting nonlinearities

+- Popular in epidemiology and biostatistics

+HOW TO:

+1. cut your continuous variable into discrete sub-ranges

+Turns into a "Piecewise Constant Model"